babarrett/g80-9009/README.md

 See [Making Cables](../master/making-cables.md "Cable making instructions")

-TODO: Note, it now appears like there may be pins on the Desk PC/Workstation interface that will zsend out scan codes when in Wkst mode.
+Note: There may be signals on the pins on the Desk PC/Workstation or Host ports that will send out signals when in Wkst mode.
+As of yet we have no idea which pins are used or what protocols are used.

 ### Switches

 * MX Clear switches, 149 of them.
 * High force at end of stroke to discourage bottoming out.
 * Diode soldered into every switch.
+* Some switches are very stiff, especially:
+    - Interrupt
+    - Contact
+    - Accept
+    - ABBR
+    - Deal
+    - Cancel Orders

 ### Caps: